Hikers on a levada trail in the Madeira mountains

 Important Safety Reminders

-Emergency Number: 112 (works from any phone)
+Emergency: 112 (works from any phone)

 Mountain Rescue: Contact via 112